Topscientist/boom-bot/README.md

 # Boom Bot
 A test to see what happens if the open-source community is allowed to run rampant with a discord bot and it's code.

-## Inviting the bot to your own discord server.
-Courtesy of Drac, I have been made aware that you can generate a bot invite or add code to generate a bot invite link on your own.

-**I do not endorse or recommend you adding this bot to your own discord server.
-It will pose a safety and security risk to your server.**

-_**If you choose to add this bot to your own discord server, it is at your own risk and no-one including Topscientist/Artymartin3459#9245 can be held responsible for what happens to your discord server after adding it (Boom Bot) to your discord server.**_

-**If you want to see the bot in action please join the Arty Studios discord server.**

 ## Bot Info
 This bot is making use of the discord.py v2 library.